 Warehousing automation has ironed the seams of labor-intensive and time-consuming duties, reducing errors, increasing on-site safety, and optimizing maintenance.

 Robots and cobots entered the manufacturing scene many years ago.
-In the last decade, large-scale LTL operations and service centers have slowly implemented the new technology to speed up inventory automation.
-Many LTL centers are preparing their operations for a more robotic-based future.
+In the last decade, large-scale LTL operations and service centers have slowly implemented new technology to speed up inventory automation.
+Many centers are preparing their operations for a more robotic-based future.

 Trucks with advanced tracking systems developed in the last few years allow for easy monitoring of commodities.
 All necessary parties such as shippers and 3PLs can monitor a truck’s transit through the support of various telematics.